Connecting to a source IMAP server

 - Lotus - Domino IMAP Service must be configured first.

-- Server address - you may use either IP address or its network name (e.g. imap.server.com).
+- IMAP server - you may use either IP address or its network name (e.g. imap.server.com).
 For your convenience we have added the most popular IMAP servers' addresses, including Gmail, Yahoo, Outlook.com and more.

-- Port - under which the IMAP server is running on the server.
+- TCP port - under which the IMAP server is running on the server.
 Usually it is 993 for encrypted connections (SSL) and 143 for non-encrypted ones.

-- Secure connection preference - the option that determines whether the connection should be encrypted.
+- Secure connection - this option lets you decide if the connection should be encrypted.

 Be advised, for mailboxes hosted in Google Apps with your custom domain you need to choose the same settings as for free Gmail accounts.